This post may contain affiliate links

 Base Layers and Thermals

 - Whether you’re looking for a warm legging to run in or something to wear underneath a waterproof pant, these fleece lined leggings are perfect!
-Contributor Kim suggests you order up a size for these!
+Rochester Mom contributor Kim suggests you order up a size for these.

 If you plan to hit that sledding hill with the kids you will want a pair of waterproof pants.
 You can either choose a traditional style of snowpants which combine a warm layer with a waterproof one or choose just a waterproof pant to layer over your base layer and regular pair of pants.
 Bonus of the waterproof pant option is that when spring and warmer temperatures come they are useful for continuing to get outdoors during the thaw and keeping dry while exploring.